OmButala25/Climate-Crop-Sense/README.md

 ### Dependencies
 - Python 3.x
-- Python basic ML libraries
 - Streamlit
+- Other dependencies specified in `requirements.txt`

 ### Contact
 For any issues or questions, please contact the project maintainers.